Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Recollection Road / YouTube

-Among those who disappeared were these six chains, which had real potential—some even had loyal followings — but they were eaten alive by the bigger sharks.
+Among those who disappeared were these six failed pizza chains that had real potential — and loyal followings — but were eaten alive by the bigger sharks.

 Pizza Haven